logzio/documentation/docs/shipping/Code/dotnet.md

-#### Export using ToLogzioHttp exporter
+### Export using ToLogzioHttp exporter

 You can configure MetricsBuilder to use ToLogzioHttp exporter, which allows you to export metrics via HTTP using additional export settings.
-To enable this exporter, add the following code block to define the MetricsBuilder:
+Add the following code block to define the MetricsBuilder:

 ```csharp
 var metrics = new MetricsBuilder()